dietervdwes/ChemHelp/README.md

 # ChemHelp
-AutoHotKey based script to help signing of blood results in Chemical Pathology on TrakCare LIS.
+ChemHelp is an AutoHotKey based script to help signing of blood results in Chemical Pathology on the TrakCare LIS.
-Designed for use at Groote Schuur Hospital Chemical Pathology.
-Most functions can be adapted to work at other laboratories with their respective file servers.

-Introduction
+# Introduction
 Written by Dieter van der Westhuizen, 2018 - current Inspired by Chad Centner - TrakHelper, 2015-2018.